mihirchronicles/mihirchronicles.github.io/content/bookshelf/shape-up.md

     - Declare out of bounds.
 Call out any cases you specifically aren’t supporting to keep the project well within the appetite.
 Cutting scope isn’t lowering quality.
     - Work vertically to deliver something concrete and actionable.
 Build the core and then refine it.
     - Give status update a few days after the cycle began and do it asynchronous.
-- Betting table—it is a form of prioritization and gain traction/appetite from stakeholders and decision-makers.
+- Betting table-it is a form of prioritization and gain traction/appetite from stakeholders and decision-makers.
     - The betting table at Basecamp consists of the CEO, the CTO, a senior developer and product strategist.
     - Bets have a payout.
     - Bets are commitments.
     - Bets have a cap on the downside.
-- Bread-boarding—a concept borrowed from electrical engineering.
+- Bread-boarding-a concept borrowed from electrical engineering.
     - Places: these are things you can navigate to, like screens, dialogs, or menus that pop up.
     - Affordances: these are things the user can act on, like buttons and fields.
 Interface copy is considered to be an affordance too, as reading it is an act that gives the user information for subsequent actions.
     - Connection lines: these show how the affordances take the user from place to place.